-The Trust continued to manage bar and catering operations within the Complex throughout 2013-1014.
+The Trust continued to manage bar and catering operations within the Complex throughout 2014-1015.
 The hospitality operation traded at a profit with the proceeds distributed to the GBOTA under the terms of the Licence Deed.
-Gross hospitality income for the financial year was \$1,213,460 providing a nett profit of \$157.945.
+Gross hospitality income for the financial year was \$1,029,054 providing a nett profit of \$91,579.
+A downturn in patronage at greyhound race-meetings in 2015 has impacted on the viability of the hospitality operation.
+From July 2015 racing will be conducted on Wednesday and Saturdays only.
+It remains to be seen whether the new calendar will effect hospitality trading.